Measuring THD in amplifiers.

 output.
 Layout and size of the unit of

 the front panel is flexible, and you may think of a better way

-bottom and front panel, sides, top and rear = 10mm ply lined
+panel.
+Sides, top and rear = 10mm ply lined with AL foil,

 grounded to steel bottom.